A new kind of traditional Devon pub

-Dine in any of the three beautifully rustic dining rooms or, in warm weather, bag a table in the courtyard.
-Wherever you sit, you’ll feast on talented head chef Ian Webber’s creative interpretations of British classics.
+Dine in any of the three beautifully rustic dining rooms, or bag a table in the garden courtyard to feast alfresco on head chef Ian Webber’s reinterpretations of British classics.
+The own‑reared lamb, pork and hogget are notable highlights on a menu that’s elevated further by daily picked veg, fruit and herbs.